Are your Magic: the Gathering cards worth money? Here's how to tell if a Magic card is worth money and how to value your MTG collection.

-The database isn’t perfect and some weird glitchy things can happen with its pricing algorithms.
-But these minor things aside, the site gives you a very good idea of what each of your cards is worth, with a total collection value.
+The database isn’t perfect and glitches can happen with its pricing algorithms.
+These minor things aside, the site gives you a very good idea of what each of your cards is worth, with a total collection value.
 With this site, you can always know what a certain card of yours is worth in an instant!

 The other neat aspect of MTGPrice is that you can find out what the site calls the “instant cash value of your collection.”
 What this actually means is that the site will display cards in your collection on the current buylists of major online retailers.
 What you may discover is that some buy list prices are actually higher than the median value of certain cards, because of the demand for them.
 This is incredibly useful information, because this means that the card’s price may actually rise in value!

 What’s also useful is that MTGPrice won’t list a card twice on this buy-list page.
 This means that it chooses the highest buy-list price for each individual card for you, which saves you a lot of time having to check around.
 Knowing what immediate cash value your cards can have is a really good indication of how “fluid” or movable your cards really are.